 One of three invited Bay Area speakers for the Nissan Leaf Worldwide launch press conference, Rafael Reyes is a leader in clean energy and climate solutions on local and national levels.
 As Executive Director of the Bay Area Climate Collaborative, Rafael leads strategy and execution for the initiative.
-This includes the launch of the BACC's Local Government Electric Vehicle Fleet national demonstration project in partnership with the County of Alameda and other partners which secured $2.8 million from the Metropolitan Transportation Commission and was launched with San Jose Mayor Chuck Reed in October 2010.
+This includes the BACC's Local Government Electric Vehicle Fleet national demonstration project in partnership with the County of Alameda and other partners which secured $2.8 million from the Metropolitan Transportation Commission.
+The BACC's over 150 EV fleet deployments in progress will result in 5.9 million lbs.
+CO2 avoidance over 5 years.

 Locally, Rafael led the peninsula's Cool Cities initiative started in 2007, successfully moving over 20 municipalities on the peninsula and south bay to initiate clean energy solutions.
 He sat on the City of San Mateo’s Sustainability Advisory Committee which developed the city’s climate action plan leading to the recent adoption of a region-leading green building ordinance and other actions.
 Due in part to these efforts, over a dozen municipalities in San Mateo and Santa Clara counties now have green building standards.